dcl67/SmartCanAPI/README.md

-Smart Can API Handler for votes and more
+"Smart Can API Handler for votes and more\n
-Django 2.1
+Django 2.1\n
-Python 3.5
+Python 3.5\n"